OctopusSolutionsEngineering/Octopub/README.md

 * `com.octopus:audit-microservice-mysql-jar` - The audit microservice uber jar with MySQL
 * `com.octopus:audit-microservice-liquidbase` - The audit microservice Liquidbase database migration scripts.
 The changelog file is called `audit-changeLog.xml`.
 * `com.octopus:audit-microservice-sbom` - The audit microservice SBOM
+* `com.octopus:octopub-sbom` - A package containing the SBOMs for all Octopub components

 ## AWS Lambda Entry Points